Search:

 DRAO

 Department Registration Authority Officer.
-A person who has the authority to manage digital certificates for a department and, hence, the department's domains.
+A person who has the authority to manage digital certificates for a department and, hence, the department’s domains.
+A DRAO is not required in order to use certificates.
+One or more may be designated if you wish to have your certificates managed by somone within your unit.

 In order to begin issuing certificates, some setup needs to be done.
 Certificates may be "owned" either by a department or by an individual.
 Ownership typically depends on the certificate type.

-SSL
+SSL or TLS

 An SSL certificate is generally assigned to a server and, hence, is likely to be department owned.
 Any SSL certificate issued within a domain (e.g., iastate.edu) controlled by the university can simply have ownership assigned to the university.
 (Think of it as a "department" encompassing all other departments.)
 However, it makes the system more manageable to have ownership assignment parallel the hierarchy of the DNS system.
 That is, certificate ownership is assigned to the department that owns the corresponding qualified DNS domain.

-The service provides for an ownership hierarchy with department and domain objects defined in the CSM.
+The service provides for an ownership hierarchy with department and domain objects defined in the CM.
 The domain entries are delegated to departments.
-Each SSL certificate resides in the corresponding CSM domain.
-To get a department entry, an email requesting the entry should be sent to Certificate-Request@iastate.edu .
+Each SSL certificate resides in the corresponding CM domain.
+To get a department entry, an email requesting the entry should be sent to Certificate-Request@iastate.edu.
 The email must include the name of the unit and the physical address.
 If the entry is being established for a recognized university unit (college, department, etc.) the official university name should be used.
-If the requesting unit is part of another "official" university unit, please include that name as well.
-For domain entries, the request is also via email to Certificate-Request@iastate.edu .
-The email must identify the owning department.
-Department and domain entries may be requested in the same email.
-There may be multiple domain entries for a department.
-Domain entries can be added to a department entry as needed.
+If the requesting unit is part of another “official” university unit, please include that name as well.

 Please note that if your university unit has designated a DRAO to handle certificate needs, you should make your requests to that person.